-During the course on making essential oils and hydrosols, you will learn the art of oil distillation and hydrosol extraction in detail.
+During the Hydrosol and Essential Oil Distillation Classes, you will learn the art of oil distillation and hydrosol extraction in detail.
 As well as amateur producers, our courses are often taken by people from research establishments, university institutes, essential oil manufacturing companies and aromatherapists, alternative practitioners and herbal educationalists.
 Our lectures are also quoted and included in doctrine in the international specialist world.
-Some seminar participants use the knowledge acquired in the scented oil course to start their own companies.
+Some seminar participants use the knowledge acquired in the Essential Oil Distillation Classes to start their own companies.

 1st Day: THEORY